jspecify/jspecify/docs/docs/spec.md

 -   the null base type with nullness operator `MINUS_NULL`

     > This is equivalent to the previous type.
-Tools may use the 2
+Tools may use the two
     > interchangeably.

 -   the null base type with nullness operator `UNION_NULL`: the type of the null